Introduction

 eval "$(docker-machine env eris)"

-This command evaluates and sets the environment variables output from the env command.
+command.
 There ought not be any output to your screen.
 Note: this command has shell/operating system nuances.
 See here for solutions.

-Now, re-run docker-machine ls and “eris” will be in scope:
+and “eris” will be in scope:

 NAME ACTIVE DRIVER STATE URL SWARM ERRORS